 \atk{} translations even work for embeddings of medical records, which are much further from the training distribution than tweets.
 The attributes in this case are MedCAT disease descriptions, very few of which occur in the training data.
 Attribute inference on translated embeddings is comparable to the naïve baseline in same-backbone pairings and outperforms it (often greatly) in cross-backbone pairings.
 The fact that \atk{} preserves the semantics of concepts like "alveolar periostitis" (which never appears in its training data) is evidence that its latent space is indeed a universal representation.

-\shortpara{Zero-shot inversion.} Inversion, i.e., reconstruction of text inputs, is more ambitious than attribute inference. \atk{} translations retain enough semantic information that off-the-shelf, zero-shot inversion methods like~\cite{zhang2025universalzeroshotembeddinginversion}, developed for embeddings computed by standard encoders, extract information for as many as 80\% of documents given \emph{only} their translated embeddings, for some model pairs (\Cref{fig:enron_heatmap}).
+\shortpara{Zero-shot inversion.} Inversion, i.e., reconstruction of text inputs, is more ambitious than attribute inference. \atk{} translations retain enough semantic information that off-the-shelf, zero-shot inversion methods like~\cite{zhang2025universalzeroshotembeddinginversion}, developed for embeddings computed by standard encoders, extract information for as many as 80\% of emails and 67\% of tweets given \emph{only} their translated embeddings, for some model pairs (\Cref{fig:enron_heatmap} and \Cref{sec:zs-tt}).
 These inversions are imperfect and we leave development of specialized inverters for translated embeddings to future work.
-Nevertheless, as exemplified in \Cref{fig:inversion_example}, they still extract information such as individual and company names, dates, promotions, financial information, outages, and even lunch orders.
+Nevertheless, as exemplified in \Cref{fig:inversion_example}, they still extract potentially sensitive information such as individual and company names, dates, promotions, financial information, outages, and even lunch orders.
 In \Cref{sec:prompt}, we show the prompt we use to measure extraction.